pelayoarbues/quartz/content/research/Using machine learning to identify spatial market segments. A reproducible study of major Spanish markets.md

 ---
-title: "T# Using machine learning to identify spatial market segments.
+title: "Using machine learning to identify spatial market segments.
 A reproducible study of major Spanish markets"
 Date: 2023-04-13
 tags:
 - writing